Join MRQ

 It takes a big effort to coordinate Queensland’s marine rescue network and our support teams are as important as our frontline responders, coordinating the training, management, maintenance, and administrative tasks that ensure we are always rescue ready.

 If you already have some boating or emergency service knowledge, that’s great.
-If not, our professional training courses are specifically designed to give you the skills and qualifications you’ll need, including first aid, sea survival, a Maritime Boating Licence, Marine Radio Operator’s Certificate of Proficiency or more advanced ratings.
+If not, our professional training courses are specifically designed to give you the skills and qualifications you’ll need.

 MRQ guarantees full coverage of operational costs, ensuring our members can focus on their crucial roles and spend more time engaging with the community.